marafathussain/ML_book_easy/chapters/chapter2.md

 **Why it's wrong:**

-You've now used the test set to make modeling decisions!
+You have now used the test set to make modeling decisions!
 It's no longer truly unseen.
 Your reported 85% is optimistic.

 **Correct approach:**